mediamaxjapan/rubocop-swallow-exception/README.md

     expect(cop.offenses.size).to eq(0)
   end

-  it 'raise も Raven もなければ NG' do
+  it 'NG when rescue body does not contain raise nor Raven' do
     inspect_source(cop, <<-EOS)
       def bad_method
         p :hello